Worrying about your accommodation should be the last thing on your mind going into med. Getting in is the hardest part!

 - The pros and cons of each

-- Difficulties finding private accommodation in the area
+- The difficulty of finding private accommodation in the area

-- Close to teaching hospitals (great for emergency staff cover)
+- Useful location next to teaching hospitals (great for emergency staff cover)

-But it’s important to know that not all dorms are on campus.
-There may be dedicated dorm buildings in other parts of a city too.
+But it’s important to know that not all dorms are on a med school or hospital campus.
+There may be dedicated dorm buildings in other parts of a city too!

 As for who stays in them?
-Younger (possibly more attractive?) medical students mainly (yep, not me).
-While older ones – those in relationships or with families etc – prefer other alternatives.
+Younger (possibly more attractive?) medical students mainly.
+While older ones, those in relationships or with families etc., often prefer other alternatives.

-They’re also included, along with other basic living costs, as part of a typical US-based students’ “cost of attendance”.
-Meaning they can get a loan to pay for it.
+One last but important thing.
+Dorms also included, along with other basic living costs, as part of a typical US-based students’ “cost of attendance”.

 How Do Medical School Dorms Look?

 The look of a dorm depends on the med school and possibly how modern or old it is.
 Generally they’re small though.
 And very basic in terms of decor and furniture.